Coach Dennis McDonald at the old North Thurston High School track sometime around 1974

 National collegiate Heptathlon champion, Olympic alternate, and world championship participant Patsy Walker from Yelm High School got her start in the state pentathlon championships in Lacey.

-Patsy went on to win the state track and field championships all by herself.
-She won four individual events at the state meet and is one of the few people in U.S. history to win a state team Track and Field championship solo.
+Patsy went on to win the state track and field championships all by herself while attending Yelm High School.
+Patsy won four individual events at the state meet and is one of the few people in U.S. history to win a state team Track and Field championship solo.

-On the girl’s side, Jeanine Shepard of Mercer Island held the state record for juniors and seniors in the pentathlon.
-Patsy Walker held the state records for freshman and sophomores.
-Several national bests were recorded over the years at the Washington State Championships as well.
+Jeanine Shepard of Mercer Island held the state record for juniors and seniors in the pentathlon for girls.
+Patsy Walker had the state records for freshman and sophomores.
+Several national bests were recorded at the Washington State Championships in Lacey during those early years of the pentathlon.

-Dennis McDonald was a pioneer and ahead of his time.
+Dennis McDonald was a pioneer and ahead of his time in many areas.
 Like most pioneers, he never really got the credit he deserved for his ground-breaking events.
-Coach McDonald also founded the Lacey Parks and Recreation Department.
-His summer track and field team was the first ever organized activity of the new Parks Department.
+Coach McDonald founded the Lacey Parks and Recreation Department.
+His summer track and field team was the first-ever organized activity of the new Parks Department.